Last January, with Nicolas, we went to Cape Town, South Africa for one full month. What to say? It was truly amazing.

 The space was really nice.
 One thing though, the hotdesks are in front of a huge window.
 Problem is that starting at 15:00 the sun is right in front of it.
 At the end of the day, it was quite annoying.
 That's too bad.

-The second coworking we tried is Spin Street House (they are currently in the process of renaming it to Seed Space).
+The second coworking we tried is Spin Street House (they are currently in the process of renaming it into Seedspace).
 It's located in the City Bowl, a few blocks away from the famous Long street.

-The space is composed of two floors.
+The space is composed of four floors.
 One floor offers an open space for hotdesking, a comfy area and a separate room for the kitchen.
-The second floor is dedicated to fixed desks.
+The other floors have dedicated desks and private office suites.

 Being in the city bowl, the space is quite active and offers a lot of side activities all the week long such as lunch all together, networking events, ping-pong & beers.